treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
-      --effective      list all distinct policies attached to the user, even through group memberships
+      --effective      List all distinct policies attached to the user, including by group memberships
       --id string      Username (email for password-based users)
       --amount int     how many results to return (default 100)
       --after string   show results after this value (used for pagination)